qcr/armer/README.md

     control](https://qcr.github.io/armer/set_cartesian_position.html)

-In addition to a multiple control method layer, Armer is designed to also be a compatability layer allowing the user to use the same code across different robotic platforms.
+In addition to a multiple control method layer, Armer is designed to be a compatability layer allowing the user to use the same code across different robotic platforms.
 Armer supports control for physical and simulated arms giving users the ability to develop even without access to a physical manipulator.